baumrock/RockPageBuilder/README.md

 * You will get a lot more flexibility for your page layouts
 * You will get a lot cleaner user interfaces with less other plugins or workarounds, eg: https://user-images.githubusercontent.com/6616448/178727428-c4c72906-ad57-45cf-ac82-49320edb3b99.png
+* You will get meaningfol labels of your content blocks (compared to only showing the type of the block)

 Technical benefits (compared to other solutions and workarounds)